 Managing late stage cancer like a chronic illness (such as diabetes)

 Unfortunately at stage 4 we’re forced to focus on finding ways to manage (as opposed to cure) her condition; to give my wife the best possible quality and quantity of life (barring a miracle or spontaneous remission).
 I can make no promises of what will result in anyone else’s situation; cancer is a complex illness (one oncologist told me that there are easily over a hundred types of cancer) and we’re complex organisms.
-But my wife’s story shows what’s possible with integrative cancer treatment (i.e. complementing conventional cancer treatment with science based anticancer diet and lifestyle strategies) as advocated by Dr. Keith Block and other integrative oncologists.
+But my wife’s story shows what’s possible with integrative cancer treatment (i.e. complementing conventional cancer treatment with science based anticancer diet and lifestyle strategies) as advocated by Dr. Keith Block in Life Over Cancer.

 What Dr. Keith Block says about the possibility of “managing” cancer (including metastatic and late stage cancers):

-Dr. Block has treated people with late stage cancer for over 32 years.
+Dr. Block has treated people with late stage cancer for over 35 years.
 He is the founder of the Block Center for Integrative Cancer Treatment and regarded by many as the Father of the integrative cancer treatment movement.
-He is the author of Life Over Cancer (please see my review below this post), regarded by many as the best guide available to laymen for science-based nutritional and lifestyle strategies for managing advanced and metastatic cancers.
+He is the author of Life Over Cancer (please see my review in an earlier post below this introductory message), regarded by many as the best guide available to laymen for science-based nutritional and lifestyle strategies for managing advanced and metastatic cancers.

 Many of our patients carry on their daily lives as if they were managing a chronic illness such as diabetes.
 In fact, I encourage you to begin thinking of your cancer as an illness you can live with or, even better, one you can overcome.
 I have treated many patients with widespread metasteses who were pronounced “incurable” by their doctors but who, with this program, recovered.
 These survivors testify to what can happen with an integrative approach to treating and managing cancer: no matter what the diagnosis there are patients who prevail over whatever odds they have been given.